AviTech-Solutions/AviTech-Solutions/README.md

 ⭐ Support

-If you like this project, feel free to star ⭐ the repository or share it with others.
+If you like this project, feel free to star ⭐ the repository, share it with others or visit the website to scan and donate using paypal.